 Read through to learn more about what background checks show and how to use this information to make a confident hiring decision.

 Remember that this material is intended to provide you with helpful information and is not to be relied upon to make decisions, nor is this material intended to be or construed as legal advice.
 You are encouraged to consult your legal counsel for advice on your specific business operations and responsibilities under applicable law.
 Trademarks used in this material are the property of their respective owners and no affiliation or endorsement is implied.

 Every new hire offers a new opportunity for increased productivity or revenue, but every person added to your team also presents a new business risk.
 Performing background checks during your pre-employment screening process can help confirm your hiring decision and can help keep your business profitable and productive.

-What does a background check show for employment?
+What does an employment background check show?

 Employers gather a wealth of information in order to evaluate a candidate’s character and help protect against the wrong hire.
 Read on to learn the various types of background checks for employment, what they may show, and why they matter.

-What does a background check consist of?
+What does a employment background check consist of?

 Although there are many different types of background checks, employers are usually concerned with the top three searches.
 The most common pre-employment searches include:

 By searching extensive databases such as the Department of Homeland Security and Social Security Administration records, a background check for employment can show whether or not a Social Security number is valid, who it belongs to, and if it’s been used in the past.